Edge of Impact: Reception

 Tom Fox of Starburst magazine rates "Edge of Impact" three out of five, believing the Low Altitude Escape Harnesses to be the highlight of the episode.
 Marcus Hearn sums up the story as a "disappointingly familiar routine of sabotaged test flights".
 He considers the Low Altitude Escape Harnesses an "innovative" but "incongruous" rescue solution, likening them to a "deus ex machina".
 Some of the episode's other hardware he describes as "frankly ridiculous" – noting, for example, that Tin-Tin is secretly updated on the progress of the rescue by flashing lights fitted to her diving mask.

 Sam Denham writes that the plot, involving experimental military aircraft and a TV tower, reflects the "burgeoning" technology of the 1960s – specifically, advancements in aerospace engineering and the decade's "growing dependence on telecommunications".
 He compares the TV tower to the real-life BT Tower which opened in October 1965, the same month the episode was first broadcast.
 Marcus Hearn and Nicholas J. Cull compare the sabotage premise to Cold War fiction, Cull noting "Edge of Impact" as one of two episodes (the other being "Martian Invasion") that show The Hood in the employ of "militaristic foreign powers".
 According to Hearn, the "Cold War-style tension" is at odds with most other episodes, which imply strong international cooperation and even world government.

 In her autobiography, Sylvia Anderson wrote that the episode casts Tin-Tin as a "sex object"; she commented elsewhere that the character is also objectified in "End of the Road" when her former boyfriend visits Tracy Island, sparking a romantic rivalry with Alan Tracy.
 Jeff alludes to these events when Casey's jet comes in to land, the unannounced nature of the visit leading him to wonder whether the colonel's plane might be carrying "more of Tin-Tin's admirers".
 According to Fran Pheasant-Kelly, an academic who has written about the series' depiction of gender and social class, this line of dialogue draws the audience's attention to Tin-Tin's "physical attractiveness" as a mostly peripheral female character, downplaying her ability to "contribute significantly to the narrative".
 Pheasant-Kelly also notes, however, that the subplot of Tin-Tin distracting Casey during the rescue shows that "does carry out certain crucial roles".

+Anderson commentator Fred McNamara praises the episode's "insightful character backgrounds to Cold War-tinged jeopardy", in particular, the back story on Jeff Tracy and Colonel Casey, and the Tracy brothers' emotional reaction when they think that the rescue has failed.